 Program of Study

-This 74 credit, two-year program is offered in an executive format, coupling week-long, intensive, on-campus learning experiences with extended periods of home study.
+This 74 credit, two-year program is offered in a modular format, coupling week-long, intensive, on-campus learning experiences with extended periods of home study.
 While the majority of the classroom and clinical instruction is delivered on the AOMA campus, the courses are arranged to allow working professionals to continue their practice while enrolled.

 Specialty of Practice